my-badges/my-badges/BADGE_IDEAS.md

 - **first-timer** - Celebrating someone's first commit to a project.
 - **no-tests** - No tests added or changed in the commit.
 - **ancient-code** - For updating or working with very old code repositories.
-- **sleepy-coder** - For commits made in the very early hours of the morning.
 - **streaker** - For users with long daily commit streaks.